info343b-a17/exercise04/problemC/README.md

 To complete the exercise, edit the included **`js/index.js`** file to add in the code described in the comments.
 Note that you will _not_ need to edit the HTML file!

-You can see the results of your work either by opening up the included `index.html` file in a browser.
+You can see the results of your work by opening up the included `index.html` file in a browser.
 Remember to refresh the page after you update your code, and to check for any errors in the Developer console.

 ## Resources
 - [Canvas Tutorial (mdn)](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial)